d2l-ai/d2l-en/chapter_convolutional-neural-networks/why-conv.md

 Let's see what this looks like if we want to build an improved Waldo detector.
 The convolutional layer picks windows of a given size and weighs intensities according to the mask $V$, as demonstrated in :numref:`fig_waldo_mask`.
- We expect that wherever the 'waldoness' is highest, we will also find a peak in the hidden layer activations.
+ We expect that wherever the "waldoness" is highest, we will also find a peak in the hidden layer activations.

 ![Find Waldo.](../img/waldo-mask.jpg)